dlvu/dlvu.github.io/tools/index.md

             <img src="lecture04.tools.key-stage-0132.svg" class="slide-image" />

             <figcaption>
-            <p    >Here’s an analogy.
-Imagine you have a bowl, and you roll a marble down it to find the lowest point.
-Applying l2 loss is like tipping the bowl slightly to the right.
-You shift the lowest point in some direction (like to the origin).</p><p    ></p>
+            <p    >L1 loss is like using a square bowl.
+It has grooves along the dimensions, so that when you tip the bowl, the marble is likely to end up in one of the grooves.</p><p    ></p>
             </figcaption>
        </section>